30 BEAUTIFUL Banff Lakes You Have To Visit

 • Quarry Lake: A local favorite in Canmore as it’s a serene setting to walk around the lake and take in the views of Ha Ling Peak.
 There’s a dog park nearby, which keeps this area busy.
 On weekends in the summer, it stays exceptionally busy with Calgarians coming to enjoy nature.

 • Canmore Reservoir: Right up the road from Quarry Lake is the Canmore Reservoir.
-It’s my favorite place to stand up paddle board as the water is almost always calm and well protected.
+It’s my favorite place to stand up paddle board as the water is almost always calm and well-protected.
 The views of the Little Sister and Ha Ling Peak are out of this world.

 • Whitemans Pond: Across the road from the start of the EEOR scramble is this pond that sits right under Ha Ling.
 There aren’t many places to lounge around here, but it makes for a great stop before driving down the Smith Dorrien Road.